rust-lang-ua/rustcamp/2_idioms/README.md

 Chapter 2: Idioms
 ==============

-These tasks describe common idioms required for writing well-designed and idiomatic 📚 [Rust] code.
+These tasks describe common idioms required for writing well-designed and idiomatic 📚 [Rust]⏱0.25h code.

 > ❗️Before completing this task you should complete all its sub-tasks.

 After doing them you should be able to answer the following questions:
 1. Why should I care about types and expressing things in types?
 How do types help to increase guarantees of a program being correct?
-2. What is essential for writing well-designed and ergonomic APIs in 📚 [Rust] and why?
+2. What is essential for writing well-designed and ergonomic APIs in 📚 [Rust]⏱0.25h and why?
 3. Why `mem::replace` exists and what purpose does it solve?
 When and why is it really helpful?
-4. How input type polymorphism is usually organized in 📚 [Rust] APIs?
+4. How input type polymorphism is usually organized in 📚 [Rust]⏱0.25h APIs?
 What cost does it have?
-5. Which ways and tools do exist for future-proofing source code in 📚 [Rust]?
+5. Which ways and tools do exist for future-proofing source code in 📚 [Rust]⏱0.25h?